A naked triple extends the naked pair concept to three cells and three candidates.

 Three cells in a house contain only candidates from the same set of three digits.

-The cells don't need to have all three candidates - any subset works.
+The cells don't need to have all three candidates - any subset of the three works.

 Example: Cells with {1,2}, {2,3}, and {1,3} form a naked triple with digits {1,2,3}.